srenders/blog/Power BI Monitor/ARCHITECTURE.md

 ## 📐 Architecture Overview

-The Power BI Integration extension follows a **modular, service-oriented architecture** that implements SOLID principles and separation of concerns.
+The Power BI Monitor extension follows a **modular, service-oriented architecture** that implements SOLID principles and separation of concerns.
 The design emphasizes maintainability, testability, and scalability.

 ### 🎯 Design Principles